dra-ft/dra-ft.github.io/platform-as-a-place-of-study.md

 ## Proposed Components for “Platform as a Place of Study”
 ### Collaborative Text Lab
 Proposed a 3-4 day artist workshop with archival platforms of the region.
 Facilitators will introduce artists to the resource/archive and useful tools.
-Process and works will be showcased on a dedicated website.
+Process and works will be showcased on a dedicated website as an interactive exhibition.
-Some proposed subjects: Multilinguality, Tech, Design (Visual, Interaction), Gaming Proposed archives: Pad.ma, Tattle, Rekhta,  NCBS, Pari Network
+Proposed subjects: Multilinguality, Tech, Design (Visual, Interaction), Gaming Proposed archives: Pad.ma, Tattle, Rekhta, NCBS, Pari Network

 ### Co-Po-Jam
 co-po-jam is an opportunity for writers, artists and technologists to showcase their works outside of mainstream contexts.
 An experimental space to discover, hypothesise and speculate on the nature of writing in the digital age.

 There will be 2 Jams organised through the proposed time period.
 Each event might focus on certain subjects or regions.
 Themes include but not limited to:
 - Code as poetry